 The most common crime Santa is accused of is breaking and entering, but this particular charge is not actually a crime in California.
 Instead, persons can instead be charged with related charges such as burglary and trespassing.
 Fortunately for Santa, he cannot be charged with either of these crimes in the Golden State.

 Under California state law, in order for someone to be convicted of burglary, they must have entered someone’s property with the intent to commit a felony or a theft.
-Since Santa is only entering other person’s homes in order to leave gifts and is not there to commit a felony or steal, a San Diego criminal defense attorney would be able to successfully fight any burglary charges.
+Since Santa is only entering other person’s homes in order to leave gifts and is not there to commit a felony or steal, a criminal defense attorney would be able to successfully fight any burglary charges.

 Simple trespassing in California requires the person to enter a residence without consent.
-A criminal lawyer in San Diego would be able to argue Santa has implied consent because Santa only goes to houses where he is wanted, and any milk and cookies left out in the home could be used as further evidence of Santa’s implied invitation into the home.
+A criminal lawyer would be able to argue Santa has implied consent because Santa only goes to houses where he is wanted, and any milk and cookies left out in the home could be used as further evidence of Santa’s implied invitation into the home.
 Additionally, a person not wanting Santa to visit could also take the preemptive measure of closing their chimney or being naughty.

 Two other crimes Santa Claus is commonly accused of are animal cruelty and slavery or sweat shop labor.
 But so far as anyone can tell, his reindeer are well-trained domesticated animals who are cared for very well and only expected to work one day a year.
 While flying across the world overnight may be stressful for many animals, the reindeer seem well-trained and prepared for the ordeal, and are not, in fact, abused in the process.
 The fact that each of the nine reindeer has lived and worked for so long further proves that they are, in fact, particularly healthy animals.